br0kentable/Photo-Gallery-Module/log.md

 React bootstrap
 You can apply custom css to the modal dialog div using the "dialogClassName" prop.
 Example is using a custom css class with width set to 90%.

+        //could conditionally render the PhotoGalleryScroller based on a click and make it toggleable active
+      //if not render null